mrehkopf/vcs/README.md

 **Latency.** If the capture card sends VCS a new frame before VCS has finished processing the previous one, the new frame will be ignored, and this will display "Dropping frames".
 Otherwise, all frames sent by the capture card are being processed and displayed by VCS in a timely manner, and this shows "No problem".

-**Filters.** Create sets of image filters to be applied to incoming frames.
-You can find more information about custom filtering in the [Custom filters](#custom-filters) subsection.
+**Filters.** Create a chain of image filters to be applied to incoming frames.
+You can find out more about filters in the [Custom frame filters](#custom-frame-filters) subsection.

 **Anti-tear.** Enable automatic removal of image tears from captured frames.
 Tearing can result, for instance, when the capture source is displaying a non-v-synced application: capturing DOS games often results in torn frames, as does capturing games in general whose FPS is less than or more than the refresh rate.
 The anti-tearing will not work in all cases &ndash; for instance, when the capture source's application is redrawing its screen at a rate higher than the refresh rate, e.g. at more than 60 FPS.
 You can find more information about anti-tearing in the [Anti-tearing](#anti-tearing) subsection.